uml2prov/uml2prov/README.md

 	- _listeners_: directory with three implementations of the `BGMEventListener` java interface used in this guide:
 		- ListenerCSV: stores the bindings of all the operation executions in a single csv file
 		- ListenerCSV2: stores the bindings of each operation execution in a separate csv file
-		- ListenerCSV3: stores the bindings of all the operation executions in a json file (this listener depends on the examples\listeners\dependencies\gson-2.8.2.jar library)
+		- ListenerJSON: stores the bindings of all the operation executions in a json file (this listener depends on the examples\listeners\dependencies\gson-2.8.2.jar library)

 ## How to use UML2PROV